 Dr. Joseph Stoner

-As Principle Investigator of the OSU-MGR Joe oversees all repository activities and final approval of all sample requests.
+As co-director of the OSU-MGR Joe oversees all repository activities and final approval of all sample requests.

 Dr. Anthony Koppers

-As Co-Principal Investigator Anthony oversees the hard rock collection and digital conversion of the repository records.
+As co-director Anthony oversees the hard rock collection and digital conversion of the repository records.

 Cara is an assistant curator at the OSU-MGR.
 Cara is digitizing the entire collection from analog paper files to discoverable data online.
 Cara fills sample requests and enters and manages data for sediment sample requests and distribution.
 Cara leads the repository’s education and outreach programs.